Kazakhstan Coronavirus - Travel Advice

-Last updated: January 9, 2021
+Last updated: March 26, 2021

 Covid-19: Kazakhstan Entry Requirements

-Kazakhstan currently flies to Germany, Kyrgyzstan, Russia, South Korea, the Netherlands, the United Arab Emirates, Turkey, Ukraine and Uzbekistan.
+Kazakhstan currently has flights to and from Germany, Kyrgyzstan, Russia, South Korea, the Netherlands, United Arab Emirates, Turkey, Ukraine and Uzbekistan.
 Passengers are allowed on board only in masks.

 Kazakhstan Quarantine Rules

 If a citizen of Kazakhstan tests positive for the virus, they will be permitted to enter the country but must remain in quarantine for 14 days.
 Detailed information about where they will quarantine must be provided to the authorities, and the place must be in accordance with rules for self-isolation.

 If a foreign passenger has a negative test but shows any symptoms such as fever, cough etc. on arrival to Kazakhstan, he/she may be taken to a quarantine center for 3 days, followed by another PCR test.

 All travelers departing the country will also be checked for symptoms.